pnbruckner/ha-life360/README.md

 This configuration option can be used to reject location updates that are _less_ accurate (i.e., have _larger_ accuracy values) than the entered value (in meters.)
+Or it can be left blank, in which case updates will not be rejected due to their accuracy.
+If used, a value of 100m is recommended as a reasonable starting point.
+Adjust up or down depending on your desire for more updates, or fewer but more accurate updates.

 #### Driving Speed Threshold